 Logging and Reporting

-Luna Network HSM 7 allows you to track and report all activity on your HSM to encourage responsibility, ensure accountability, and upkeep tight security.
+Luna Network HSM 7 allows you to track and report all activity on your HSM to encourage responsibility, ensure accountability, and maintain tight security.

-Luna HSMs come equipped with HSM-level audit logging via Audit role.
+Luna HSMs come equipped with HSM-level (that is, cryptographic module level) audit logging via the Audit HSM role.
 See HSM-Level Audit Logging.

 The Luna Network HSM 7 also includes appliance-side audit logging and services that monitor your HSM's performance.
 See Appliance-Level Performance Monitoring.